kevintruong/til/Signals,-Part-2:-Pending-Signals-and-Signal-Masks.md

 pthread_create(&thread_id, NULL, myfunc, funcparam);
 ```

-The sigmask (and ) include a 'how' parameter that defines how the signal set is to be used:
+Just as we saw with sigprocmask, pthread_sigmask includes a 'how' parameter that defines how the signal set is to be used:
 ```C
 pthread_sigmask(SIG_SETMASK, &set, NULL) - replace the thread's mask with given signal set pthread_sigmask(SIG_BLOCK, &set, NULL) - add the signal set to the thread's mask